codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 ```
 ## Creating Objects

-When creating a new object from a class you will use this format:
+When creating a new object from a class you will use the following format:

 ``` Java
 [Class Name] [Object Name] = new [Class Name] (params);